Motorola Moto X leaked photos show dual cameras

-With the release of the Moto G5 Plus, Motorola's 2017 is already off to a great start.
-Today pictures surfaced of an alleged new Moto X, proving Motorola still has a few more cool things up its sleeves.
+With the release of the Moto G5 Plus, Motorola's 2017 seems to be off to a great start.
+Now pictures have surfaced of an alleged new Moto X, and if they're the real deal, they suggest the company still has a few more cool things up its sleeve.

-The pictures show the front and the back of an alleged Moto X. Most notable is the dual-camera setup on the rear.
-While more-and-more phones are released with dual cameras, each one uses them slightly different: Apple uses them for zooming and a cool portrait mode while Huawei uses two Leica-branded cameras (one black-and-white) for fast accurate focusing.
-So if the next Moto X does indeed have dual cameras, it will be interesting to see how Motorola uses them.
+The pictures, which showed up Tuesday, show the front and the back of an alleged Moto X. Most notable is the dual-camera setup on the rear.
+While more and more phones are released with dual cameras, manufacturers treat them differently.
+Apple uses them for zooming and a cool portrait mode, while Huawei uses two Leica-branded cameras (one that's black and white) for fast, accurate focusing.
+So if the next Moto X does indeed have dual cameras, it'll be interesting to see how Motorola uses them.

 A photo shows iPhone-like antenna lines on the back of the alleged Moto X. Images of the front show a fingerprint sensor similar to the one on the Moto G5 Plus -- and hopefully it uses some of those cool navigation tricks, too.

-Motorola didn't immediately respond to a request for comment, but if any of these photos are accurate, the Moto X seems like another promising phone.
+Motorola didn't immediately respond to a request for comment, but if any of these photos are accurate, the Moto X could be another promising phone.